 Two things stood out for me when I read his story:

 - Doctors know that the chance of recovery is slim to none when E. Coli attacks the brain.

 - I found it interesting that during his coma, he had an out-of-body experience that he was able to prove by describing everything that went on with the people who loved him and who were concerned about his recovery.

 One has to wonder about that.

-For that reason, I don't want to doubt it, despite the fact that my scientific understanding contradicts the results.
-Nevertheless, Dr. Alexander's explanation is very clear and precise.
+For that reason, I don't want to doubt it, even though my scientific understanding contradicts the results.
+Nevertheless, Dr. Alexander's explanation is clear and precise.
 He describes in detail every stage of his struggle: